 To investigate where the Knobe effect emerges within the model architecture, we analyzed the internal activations of the Transformer layers using the residual stream activations.
 Specifically, we measured the difference in activation patterns between negative and positive side-effect scenarios, denoted as $\delta_{l}$ and calculated as illustrated in Section~\ref{subsec:RQ2}, where $l$ indexes the layer.
 The resulting values form the matrix $\Delta$ showing layer activations differences between the two moral conditions over all 80 scenarios.

 Figure~\ref{fig:layer_importance} presents a side-by-side comparison of the pretrained ($\Delta_p$) and finetuned ($\Delta_f$) versions for each model.
 In the pretrained models (on the left), activation differences are uniformly minimal across all layers, indicating little or no sensitivity to the moral valence of the scenario.
 This aligns with behavioral results in Section~\ref{subsec:results_rq1}, where pretrained models did not exhibit the Knobe effect.
 In stark contrast, the finetuned model (right panel) reveals a distinct pattern of activations.
 Layers in the mid-to-late range exhibit strong and localized differences between negative and positive contexts.
 These non-uniform activation shifts suggest that the Knobe effect is mechanistically encoded in specific layers as a result of finetuning.
 The observed concentration of the Knobe effect in mid-to-late layers reflects two complementary processes.
 First, as a general architectural property, \citet{tenney2019bert} show that upper Transformer layers specialise in semantic features.
 Second, finetuning introduces a moral asymmetry that, given this architectural tendency, comes to be encoded in those same upper layers.
 Crucially, we do not claim that finetuning \emph{causes} bias to reside in upper layers; rather, finetuning introduces the bias, which the architecture then represents in its semantically richest layers.

-The observed concentration of the Knobe effect in mid-to-late Transformer layers also reflects a general property of training dynamics: the Vanishing Gradient problem~\cite{hochreiter1998vanishing}.
-During finetuning, gradients naturally tend to have a greater impact on mid-to-late layers because of the model’s hierarchical architecture where later layers receive stronger gradient updates.
-This inherent characteristic of gradient flow causes mid-to-late layers to undergo more substantial adaptation during training, making them the primary locations where learned biases, including moral biases, become encoded and persist.

-Moreover, \citet{tenney2019bert} show that the top layers of Transformer models focus more on semantic features and task-specific information, further supporting the view that the emergence of biases in higher layers is driven by finetuning.